 Maintaining a clean room promotes a calming atmosphere— clutter scattered around a room may cause stress and anxiety, especially if you have a smaller bedroom.
 By keeping the bedroom clean, including washing bedding regularly, you can sleep and breathe easier.

 The best bedroom temperature for optimal sleep is anywhere between 60 and 67 degrees.
 The body naturally drops in temperature to prepare for sleep— methods to promote a lower body temperature include using ceiling fans and taking a warm bath or shower before bed.
+You might also want to consider investing in a mattress that’s best for cool sleeping like Nolah or other high-quality manufacturers.

 Light influences the sleep-wake cycle (circadian rhythm)— less light increases the body’s melatonin production, a hormone responsible for sleep.
 Try to keep your room as dark as possible and invest in blackout curtains and sleep masks.